- Child Abuse Prevention

 Who works with students?

-Franklin Public Schools Pupil Services personnel (guidance counselors, school social workers and school psychologists) and a team of teachers at each school have been trained in the Student Assistance Program and small group facilitation.
-Groups may be co-facilitated between Pupil Services personnel and teachers.
+Franklin Public Schools Student Services personnel (guidance counselors, school social workers and school psychologists) and a team of teachers at each school have been trained in the Student Assistance Program and small group facilitation.
+Groups may be co-facilitated between Student Services personnel and teachers.

 When do student groups meet?